ptvan/ptvan.github.io/_posts/2026-01-18-statistical-literacy.md

 **Base-rate fallacy**: also called _false positive paradox_, this occurs when we ignore the general prevalence of a event, also called the _base rate_ of a statistical test.

 **Simpson's paradox**: this occurs when trends observed in different parts of a dataset reverses when these parts are combined into a single dataset.
 Usually this happens when a confounding variable is present in the data but hasn't been accounted for.
+Simpson's often involves discrete values, for data containing continuous values the trend reversal can be a case of the related _Lord's paradox_.

 **Berkson's paradox**: also called _collider bias_ and closely related to Simpson's paradox, this occurs when two independent events appear to be correlated in a dataset.